mikeh160/stackoverflow/README.md

 The main findings of the code can be found at the post available [here](https://medium.com/@josh_2774/how-do-you-become-a-developer-5ef1c1c68711).

+More findings will be posted by the user of this fork project and they are to be followed

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Must give credit to Stack Overflow for the data.
 You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/stackoverflow/so-survey-2017/data).
 Otherwise, feel free to use the code here as you would like!